Photography

 fields.
 The site also discusses the training needed and lists the salaries

 for the different areas.
 Not many make more than $30,000 a year.
-This site

 provides the greatest wealth of information on the photography industry I